Lyapunov Neural ODE State-Feedback Control Policies: Preliminaries

 The notion of dynamic projection can be used to define the exponential stability of $\eqref{NODE}$ as follows.

-\textbf{Definition 2 (Exponential stability).} NODEs \eqref{NODE} are exponentially stable if there exist a positive-definite dynamic projection potential function $V$ and a constant $\kappa > 0$ such that all solution trajectories of \eqref{NODE} for all $t \in [0, 1]$ satisfy
+\textbf{Definition 2 (Exponential stability).} The NODE system \eqref{NODE} is exponentially stable if there exists a positive-definite dynamic projection potential function $V$ and a constant $\kappa > 0$ such that all solution trajectories of \eqref{NODE} for all $t \in [0, T]$ satisfy

-We use an exponentially stabilizing control Lyapunov function (ES-CLF) to guarantee the exponential stability of \eqref{NODE}.
+We use an exponentially stabilizing control Lyapunov function (ES-CLF) to ensure exponential stability of \eqref{NODE}.

-{ \textbf{Theorem 1 (Exponentially stabilizing control Lyapunov function \cite{ames2014rapidly}).} \textit{ For NODEs \eqref{NODE}, a locally continuously differentiable positive-definite dynamic projection potential function $V$ is an ES-CLF for all states $x \in \mathcal{X}$ if there exist $\kappa > 0$ and a locally Lipschitz continuous policy $\pi_\theta(x)$ that satisfy }
+{ \textbf{Theorem 1 (Exponentially stabilizing control Lyapunov function \citep{ames2014rapidly}).} \textit{ For the NODE system \eqref{NODE}, a locally continuously differentiable positive-definite dynamic projection potential function $V$ is an ES-CLF for an initial state $x_0$ if there exist $\kappa > 0$ and a locally Lipschitz continuous policy $\pi_\theta(x)$ that satisfy }

 \textit{ According to \eqref{ES-CLF_min}, there exists $\bar{\theta} \in \Theta$ such that }

 \textit{which implies \eqref{NODE} parameterized by $\bar{\theta}$ is exponentially stable with respect to the potential function $V$.}